cherihung/datasci-18/final-project/part-2/hung-project-design-template.md

 | 756 | POULTRY - CHX WING | 04/06/2017 | #616601721 | 4 | 840 | 160 |
 | 756 | POULTRY - CHX WING | 04/08/2017 | #616617104 | 6 | 1260 | 240 |

-To get the menu items using this food item, another query will need to be paired to table, like below:
+*To get the menu items using this food item, another query will need to be paired to table, like below:*
+This table will be aggregated into a sum of total number of menuItems and then associated with each food item in the final dataset.

 | Id | MenuItem |
 | ------------- |:-------------:| -----:|